Zunautica/tztemplate/README.md

 #### Syntax
-First line is always the template type annotation - @model, @view, @controller or @plugin:
+First line is always the template type annotation - @model, @view, @controller or @plugin
-@model

 Then the template which is normal PHP.
-However, there are two types of annotations:
+However, there are two types of specific annotations:
-* @name - the class name
+* `@name` - the class name
-* @base - the class that @name is extending
+* `@base` - the class that @name is extending

+After that you can define your own annotations for adding variables. for example:

+`@foo`

+will request you define 'foo' during the generation of the filea nd it will then substitute the value; this allows repeated templates to be defined to specific needs.

 Example for Controller.tpl: